pi-top/pt-web-vnc/README.rst

   where:
     COMMAND: {start, stop, url, clients}
+      start: start sharing a display or app based on the given arguments.
+      stop: stop sharing the given display.
+      url: print the novnc URL where the provided display is being served.
+      clients: print the number of clients connected to a particular display.
     --display-id DISPLAY_ID: integer, id for the display to use/create.
     --height SCREEN_HEIGHT: integer, height in pixels for the virtual display to create.
 Defaults to 1080.
     --width SCREEN_WIDTH: integer, width in pixels for the virtual display to create.
 Defaults to 1920.